zhouchangui/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (10.0)

+### API Changed: `BrowserWindowConstructorOptions` is renamed to `BrowserWindowOptions`

+For TypeScript users, the type name of `BrowserWindow`'s options has changed form `BrowserWindowConstructorOptions` to `BrowserWindowOptions`.

 ### Removed: Browser Window Affinity

 The `affinity` option when constructing a new `BrowserWindow` will be removed